do these bother you?

 - "Science made easy for you to understand.“

-- "I did not know so many important activities are happening within the soil, that with no added costs to our farms we can make our own soils fertile, plants healthier that resists disease and pests naturally and therefore are healthy.“
+- "I did not know so many important things are happening within the soil, that with no added costs to our farms we can make our soils fertile, plants that resist diseases and pests naturally and therefore are healthy.“

 - "The eco-garden showcase was an eye-opener for me.“

-- “Liked all of the topics but what blew my mind is understanding the ecosystems that restore control for us.”
+- “Liked all of the topics but what blew my mind is understanding that managing the ecosystems means restoring control to us.”

 Dear valued customers,